 Subas Sunar is the younger brother of Chhaya.
 He has very low vision and he finds it very difficult to read the regular printed books and even what is written on the blackboard in class.
-He succed in grade 5 and contuniu his study to class 6 from the Chaitra in the Balmandir Secondary School close to the Head Nepal Hostel.
+Now he moves from grade 5 to 6 in the Balmandir Secondary School close to the Head Nepal Hostel.
 He is quite smart to learn.
 He also likes playing and chatting with his friends in his school and in the hostel.
 Due to extreme poverty Subas's parents cannot provide him warm clothes and even school uniform.
 He is always overlooked in his community.
 Subas is also learning Braille writing and reading along with the printed text books which he finds very difficult to read.

 9. Laxmi Shahi: